nodeca/nodeca-doc/src/documents/requests.html.md

 * NEVER use `Expires` - it can fuckup user difference, if behind HTTP/1.0 cache.

 Renderer checks if `env.response.headers['ETag']` ===
-env.http.req.headers['if-none-match']`, and skip rendering phase if necessary.
+`env.http.req.headers['if-none-match']`, and skip rendering phase if necessary.
 But it's still your responsibility to fill `ETag` & `Cache-Control` fields.

-Notes:

-* For persistent objects, it's good idea to use random number as etag, and update it on any object change.
-Or use update timestamp as etag.
-* Page content can depend on user avatars.
-It's not correct to cache such pages more than several days (to avoid VERY complex dependencies) (but we still can safely cache those pages for guests)
+**NOTE** Page content can depend on user avatars.
+It's not correct to cache such pages more than several days (to avoid VERY complex dependencies).

 ### Cache 404, 410 pages